 If you aren’t able to create and have an actual jar in your classroom, you can always use a digital jar.
 Check out this gratitude jar Google Drawing template that I created.
 Students can fill their jar own jar throughout the year.

-Bitmoji virtual classrooms are all the rage right now.
-So why not create a bitmoji bulleting board.
+Bitmoji virtual classrooms are popular as well.
+So why not create a bitmoji bulletin board in your Google Classroom or other LMS.
 You could call it a “board of thanks.”
 Encourage your students to express their appreciation by sharing things, people, places, events, etc. that they are thankful for.
 You can then “pin” these to the board to create a powerful visual for your students.
 Katania Trudeau creates thankful rooms for her classrooms.
 Check out her bitmoji templates here.
 In addition, be sure to check out Jeanine Mele’s virtual room focused on gratitude.

 The Thankful Tree